cDima/Aerial/Readme.md

 > How do I setup a proxy?

 To setup proxy information, create a [.config file as shown](https://github.com/cDima/Aerial/issues/87) alongside the screensaver.

+> How do I change my screen saver on the most recent update of Windows 10?

+Press the windows key, type in "lock screen settings", then it will be under "Screen Saver Settings" on that page.

 ## Community
 - **Find a bug?** [Open an issue](https://github.com/cdima/Aerial/issues/new).
 Try to be as specific as possible.